 The driller is effective across low and high hazard levels with the right focus and use of Bosco in solo gameplay.
 Utilise the driller tips below to boost your survivability and speed across the various mission and enemy types of Deep Rock Galactic.

 - Your primary goal when playing as the driller is to save your team time, this means looking for potential locations where you can create a tunnel.
 Tunnels that will be used multiple times are particularly worth the investment and your team will thank you for your efforts.

-- Don’t limit yourself to the horizontal plain when using your drills as they are a highly effective at creating stair like structures that provide a reliable and permanent source of vertical movement.
+- Don’t limit yourself to the horizontal plane when using your drills as they are a highly effective at creating stair like structures that provide a reliable and permanent source of vertical movement.

 - Use your satchel charge early and often, there are many Deep Rock Galactic game types that you’ll know where the swarm and other attacks are coming from so placing one to trigger at the right time can be a team saving action.

-- The driller has the strongest terrain manipulation ability in the game between satchel charge and your drills.
-Using this to clear firing lines from obstacles or flattening terrain can be a useful advanced tactic that might seem like a minor activity but can vastly boost your allies ability to deal damage and survive.
-For an advanced (although limited) tactic you can even create bunkers from the environment although you should be careful when doing so and ensure your teammates are on the same page with the strategy.
+- The driller has the strongest terrain manipulation abilities in the game with satchel charges and your drills.
+Using this to clear firing lines for your team of obstacles or flattening terrain can be a useful advanced tactic that might seem like a minor activity but can vastly boost your allies ability to deal damage and survive.
+For an advanced (although limited) tactic you can even create bunkers from the environment although you should be careful when doing so and ensure your teammates are on the same page with this strategy.

 Best Driller Builds Guide